filipsjolanderr/snapchat-memories-backuper/README.md

 # 📸 Snapchat Memories Backuper

 A simple tool to **download, restore, and organize your Snapchat Memories**.
-Note: This tool works on **Windows, macOS, and Linux**.
+Note: This tool works on **Windows**.
+It is not tested on Mac or Linux, but should work.

 ---

 ## ✨ Why use this?

-- **📥 Downloads Everything**: Grabs all your photos and videos from Snapchat.
+- **📥 Downloads Everything**: Grabs all your photos and videos from Snapchat, much faster then doing it in the html file.
-- **⏸️ Resume Anytime**: Internet cut out?
-Need to turn off your computer?
-No problem!
-Close the tool and run it again later—it picks up exactly where it left off.
 - **📅 Fixes Dates & Locations**: Restores the original date, time, and location for every memory.
-- **🎞️ Combines Edits**: Automatically merges your overlay text and stickers back into your photos and videos.
+- **🎞️ Combines Automatically**: Automatically merges your overlay text and stickers back into your photos and videos.
-- **📁 Smart Organizing**: Sorts deeply buried files into a clean, easy-to-browse folder.

 ---